Thinkmill/devops-env-vars/README.md

 ```

 This file should contain any credentials, settings, etc. that are required for the environment but too sensitive to store in the codebase.
-Mandrill API keys, merchant account credentials, production Mongo connection URIs, etc. might be required for a live system but generally aren't needed in development.
+Mandrill API keys, merchant account credentials, live Mongo connection URIs, etc. might be required for a live system but generally aren't needed in development.
 As such, the code above skips this step when `IN_DEVELOPMENT` is true.

 If the `.env` file isn't found a warning will be printed to `stderr` but the app will continue to load.